Rich-Tea/pokecentre/README.md

 ### Pokémon Center App

 A Pokémon Center has approached you to build a web application to help them manage their Pokémon and nurses.
 A nurse may look after many Pokémon at a time.
-An Pokémon is registered with only one nurse.
+A Pokémon is registered with only one nurse.

 #### MVP